 Finally, I am sharing an additional map of the region around Zagreb.
 Even though this part of Croatia is not as popular of a destination like the seaside cities and towns are, you still have some nice attractions around Zagreb – and you have them marked above.

-And this would be it for today’s article: you have the Zagreb map to start with and help you plan your journeys, plus the extremely useful map of the public transportation system.
+This would be it for today’s article: you have the Zagreb map to start with and help you plan your journeys, plus the extremely useful map of the public transportation system.